wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/blockchain-functions.md

 # Blockchain functions

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/functions/built-in-functions/blockchain-functions)

 | Name | Description | Complexity |
 | :--- | :--- | :--- |
 | [addressFromRecipient(Address&#124;Alias): Address](#address-from-recipient) | Gets the corresponding [address](/en/blockchain/account/address) of the [alias](/en/blockchain/account/alias) | 5 |